wigguus/V-Gen/README.md

 # V-Gen
-Awesome, new, easy to use proxyless discord opera GX Promo Links Generator writed in python!
+Awesome, new, easy to use proxyless discord opera GX Promo Links Generator written in python!

 # Why V-Gen?
 - Proxyless